kassoulet/bz2zstd/README.md

 # bz2zstd

 A high-performance, parallel bzip2 decompressor written in Rust.
-It is designed to handle "multi-stream" bzip2 files (like those created by `pbzip2` or concatenated streams) by utilizing multiple CPU cores for decompression.
+It utilizes multiple CPU cores to decompress **both single-stream** (standard) and **multi-stream** (e.g., `pbzip2`) bzip2 files by detecting bzip2 blocks and processing them in parallel.

 It also supports direct conversion to Zstandard (`zstd`), allowing for efficient re-compression of large datasets.